 - Plain flour: I use all-purpose flour for this recipe.
 You can also use all-purpose and wholemeal flour in a 2:1 ratio for this recipe if you want to make these cupcakes more on the muffin scale, and a little more wholesome!

 - Baking powder: The leavening agent for these vegan cupcakes, produces carbon dioxide bubbles which form air bubbles in the cupcakes as they bake.

 - Pumpkin spice: If you don't have a ready-made pumpkin spice mix, it's a simple blend of cinnamon, ginger, allspice, and cloves.
 I've outlined the exact quantities in the recipe notes.

 (Full ingredient quantities and instructions can be found in the recipe card at the end of this post)

-Distribute the batter amongst the muffin cases and bake for 22-25 minutes.
+(4) Distribute the batter amongst the cupcake liners and bake for 22-25 minutes.
 Check they are done by piercing them with a toothpick or a knife, the knife should come out clean.

-- Nuts: Another delicious way to top these muffins is by adding a drizzle of pure maple syrup and some chopped pecans before serving.
+- Nuts: Another delicious way to top them is by adding a drizzle of pure maple syrup and some chopped pecans before serving.

-- Chocolate: Vegan chocolate chip pumpkin muffins sound amazing right?
+- Chocolate: Vegan chocolate chip pumpkin cupcakes sound amazing right?
 Simply fold half a cup of vegan chocolate chips through the batter and why not throw some on top for good measure too!

 Make your own pumpkin spice mix